High Explosive Research: Manhattan Project

 In July 1940, Britain had offered to give the United States access to its scientific research, and Cockcroft, as part of the Tizard Mission, briefed American scientists on British developments.
 He discovered that the American project was smaller than the British, and not as far advanced.
 The British and American projects exchanged information, but did not initially combine their efforts.
 British officials did not reply to an August 1941 American offer to create a combined project.
 In November 1941, Frederick L. Hovde, the head of the London liaison office of the American Office of Scientific Research and Development (OSRD), raised the issue of cooperation and exchange of information with Anderson and Lord Cherwell, who demurred, ostensibly over concerns about American security.
-Ironically, it was the British project that had already been penetrated by atomic spies for the Soviet Union.
+Unknown to the British, their project had already been penetrated by atomic spies for the Soviet Union.

 The United Kingdom did not have the manpower or resources of the United States, and despite its early and promising start, Tube Alloys fell behind its American counterpart and was dwarfed by it.
 On 30 July 1942, Anderson advised the Prime Minister, Winston Churchill, that: "We must face the fact that ... [our] pioneering work ... is a dwindling asset and that, unless we capitalise it quickly, we shall be outstripped.
 We now have a real contribution to make to a 'merger.'
 Soon we shall have little or none."